dkern/jquery.lazy/README.md

 ```

-## Loader Plugins

 ## Custom Content Loaders
 With the custom loaders option there is a powerful solution to load every contents the Lazy way.
-The plugin will handle everything, you just create a loading method witch got triggered whenever the element hits the visibility threshold.
+Lazy will handle everything, you just create a loading method witch got triggered whenever the element hits the visibility threshold.
 It is still possible to load images and custom loaders in the same Lazy instance.

 To use this just define a loader function inside the Lazy initialisation and pass the loader name to the `data-loader` attribute of the elements witch should be lazy loaded.